v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 The best starting point in creating custom data reporters is :py:class:`~pyDataReporting.daeDataReporterLocal` class.
-It internally does all the processing and offers to users the :py:attr:`~pyDataReporting.daeDataReporterLocal.Process` property which contains all domains, parameters and variables in the simulation.
+It internally does all the processing and offers to users the :py:attr:`~pyDataReporting.daeDataReporterLocal.Process` property (:py:class:`~pyDataReporting.daeDataReceiverProcess` instance) which contains all domains, parameters and variables in the simulation.

 The following functions have to be implemented (overloaded):